Macular Degeneration Treatment NYC by Marc Bystock L.Ac.

 What is Macular Degeneration?

 Age-related Macular Degeneration (AMD) is the leading cause of blindness in the United States and affects over 10 million people.
-It occurs when the retina in the eye becomes damaged, causing loss of vision over time.
+It occurs when the retina in the eye is damaged, leading to progressive vision loss over time.

 If you compare the human eye to a camera, the macula collects detailed central vision and forwards it to the brain via the optic nerve.
 When the macula tissue becomes inflamed and oxidized, images cannot be received appropriately.

-At the onset of the disease often are no symptoms.
-As a progression of the disease occurs, blurry vision may begin to set in.
+At the onset of the disease, there are often no symptoms.
+As the disease progresses, blurry vision may set in.
 Finally, during the late stages, the patient may completely lose their central vision.
 Peripheral vision can continue because the rest of the retina may remain intact.
 Peripheral vision is significantly less clear than central vision.

 - Dry AMD - There are two basic types.
 Dry macular degeneration is most common.
 Almost 80% of people who have macular degeneration have the dry type.
-In dry macular degeneration, the macula can become very thin and small protein clumps termed drusen will form.
-The patient's central vision is ultimately lost.
+In dry macular degeneration, the macula can become very thin, and small protein clumps termed drusen will form.
+The patient ultimately loses central vision.

 Chances are you could be at higher risk and more likely to develop macular degeneration if you: